MQP Quick Guide

 The Major Qualifying Project should demonstrate application of the skills, methods and knowledge of the discipline to the solution of a problem which would be representative of the type to be encountered in one's career.
 The project's content area should be carefully selected to complement your total educational program.

 MQP activities range through research, development, and application, can involve analysis or synthesis, can be experimental or theoretical, and can emphasize a particular subarea of the major or combined aspects of several subareas.
 Most MQPs will provide you with a capstone design experience.
 What this means is that the MQP is a project that culminates your WPI education with the application of ideas from your coursework to designing a product, instrument, device, or program which integrates theory and practice.
 Indeed, every MQP progresses somewhat differently depending on the individual student's needs, the advisor's interest, the student's motivation, team dynamics, and many other factors.
 While this looseness might be disquieting for some, it can be the MQP's biggest asset since it allows you to participate in a real engineering project that you have a hand in defining, thus allowing you to fully experience the thrill of solving a challenging problem and the agony of chasing false leads.

 - Majoring in ECE?
-Information Session -February 2013 TBA
+Information Session - February 2015

-- 15 days after the start of the Term – Project Registration Deadline
+- 15 days after the start of the C Term – Project Registration Deadline

 Generally, an MQP has 5 phases: Project Definition - Research - Design - Evaluation - Reporting.
 Since MQP is a multi-stage comprehensive project, it is recommended to meet regularly with your project advisor and to follow the project schedule closely.